Documentation Guide

 - Page titles can repeat information from their parent, but paths should not.
 For example a page may be titled "Data Exchange API Reference", while its url is

-.
-The title is not "Reference" and not the url is notdata-exchange/api/data-exchange-api-reference
+data-exchange/api/reference.
+The title is not "Reference" and not the url is notdata-exchange/api/data-exchange-api-reference.

 Paths